 Uses Of Both Programming Languages Python And Perl

 A wide range of applications built with Python.
 These are the following:

 - Web Applications: If you want the next big thing in social networking or e-commerce portal to be created and developed, you can use Python.
 Python used to create the biggest web applications and websites.

 - Game Development: Gambling will no longer be a fantasy.
 Games such as BattleField 2 and BattleField Heroes use Python for controls on logic and servers.

 - Data Analysis: Python is there to help you if you want to make a Movie recommendation engine or visualize the data.

-- Education: Python is good for people who don’t know anything about programming and getting start with programming.
+- Education: Python is good for people who don’t know anything about programming and getting started with programming.
 Python’s syntax is simple and straightforward, just like you’d write in Standard English.

-Perl used in various functions and applications.
+Perl is used in various functions and applications.
 These are the following: